 UBS AM's investment process begins with subadvisor selection.
 UBS AM's portfolio management team constructs a list of potential subadvisors based on information primarily from internal sources and the team's collective knowledge of the industry, but also supplemented by external sources.
 The team then focuses its research on that list to identify a small number of the most attractive candidates.
 This research includes analyzing the portfolio holdings and/or positioning of a subadvisor's investment strategy to understand whether the allocation of risk and the drivers of alpha are consistent with the subadvisor's investment philosophy and stated strengths.
-The most attractive sub-set of those subadvisors is then selected for in-depth, on-site due diligence meetings with representatives from the investment, operations and compliance groups within UBS the most attractive candidate(s) for the fund, subject to the board's approval.
+The most attractive sub-set of those subadvisors is then selected for in-depth, on-site due diligence meetings with representatives from the investment, operations and compliance groups within UBS AM.
+The due diligence information is then synthesized to select the most attractive candidate(s) for the fund, subject to the board's approval.